alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 ![The image on the left is supposed to say "2019", while the image on the right is missing glyphs "d", "q" and "w"](./glitches.png)

-After some head scratching, I chalked it up to a bug in `fonterator` and moved to `rusttype` as my underlying text rendering crate which fixed things (I would also realize I needed something like `glyph_brush_layout` to handle layout/text wrapping.)
+After some head scratching, I chalked it up to a bug in `fonterator` and moved to `rusttype` as my underlying text rendering crate which fixed things (I would also realize I needed something like `glyph_brush_layout` to handle layout/text wrapping).
 I still don't know exactly what the issue with `fonterator` was, but I received the following thoughtful comment from the folks at the font editor FontForge via Twitter:

 > I would check the directionality of the glyphs in your image.
 I noticed that "b" and "p" are OK, yet "d" and "q" are not.
 I think the problem is that splines which should be clockwise are counter, and those which should be counter are clockwise.
 Try e.g. "Correct Direction".